Importance of Pool Safety

 Drowning is one of the leading causes of death in Queensland for children under the age of 5 years old.
 For every young child that drowns in a pool, approximately five are hospitalised due to immersion injuries, some of whom will suffer permanent brain damage.
 All swimming pool drownings are preventable.

-Be Safe Pool Fence Inspections is a privately owned and operated Pool Safety Inspection Company with well over 3000 pool fence inspections completed since the Queensland Pool Safety Legislation which came into effect in December 2010.
+Be Safe Pool Fence Inspections is a privately owned and operated Pool Safety Inspection Company.
+We have inspected well over 3000 pool fences since the Queensland Pool Safety Legislation which came into effect in December 2010.

-The team at Be Safe Pool Fence Inspections have the experienced and knowledge to provide you with the right advice and service on your pool fence to guaranteed compliancy each and every time.
+The team at Be Safe Pool Fence Inspections have the experienced and knowledge to provide you with the right advice and service on your pool fence.
+Be Safe Pool guaranties compliancy each and every time.
 Whether you require a pre-purchase pool fence inspection, compliance advice or a pool safety certificate to sell or lease your house.

 To find out if your pool complies you will need to book a pool fence safety inspection.
 Our licensed inspectors at Be Safe Pool Fence Inspections can provide you with advice on how to overcome problems if you pool is non-compliant.
 That’s what we are here for.